 Dr. Heidmann provides seminars on internal medicine topics for horse-owners and veterinarians, and has served as an expert witness in many legal, welfare, and insurance cases.
 He consults around the world on challenging medical cases, and has served as the Primary Consulting Medicine Specialist for the Pan American Games.

-News and Research by Dr. Peter Heidmann
+News and Research by and in Collaboration with Dr. Peter Heidmann

 - The Scoop on Runny Poop: Diarrhea in Horses